 Mountain Lake is a very small city located in the state of Minnesota.
 With a population of 1,946 people and just one neighborhood, Mountain Lake is the 316th largest community in Minnesota.

-Mountain Lake is a blue-collar town, with 36.14% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Mountain Lake is generally considered to be a blue-collar town.
+36.14% of the Mountain Lake workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Mountain Lake is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Mountain Lake who work in office and administrative support (14.68%), teaching (10.92%), and sales jobs (8.28%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.46% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Mountain Lake telecommute to their jobs.
+Overall, about 11.46% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The population of Mountain Lake overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Mountain Lake, 21.91% have at least a bachelor's degree.
+The education level of Mountain Lake citizens is a little higher than the average for US cities and towns: 21.91% of adults in Mountain Lake have at least a bachelor's degree.

 The per capita income in Mountain Lake in 2022 was $27,279, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,116 for a family of four.
 However, Mountain Lake contains both very wealthy and poor people as well.